nighthawk/web-longplay/longplay/ios/faq.md

 ### Does Longplay support Spotify?

 No, support for Spotify is not provided.
 Longplay is a passion project of mine, and I don't use Spotify myself currently.

-(If there's a keen iOS developer out there, who'd like to work with me on adding these, feel free to [reach out to me](mailto:words@longplay.app).)
+If you're interested in a Spotify version, please suggest or vote for it on the [feedback page](https://feedback.longplay.app/).

 ### Is there a beta?

 Not at the moment.
 The currently released version on the App Store is the most up-to-date.

+### Is there a macOS version?

+Not yet!

 ### What are those playlists in the screenshots?